 Rheumatic heart disease

 When the heart is damaged as a result of rheumatic fever, it’s called rheumatic heart disease.
 The damage can be short-term or long term.
-And it can affect every part of the heart, but particularly its valves.

 Spontaneous Coronary Artery Dissection (SCAD)